C0RD3LL/Portfolio/README.md

 ## [Benchmarking](https://c0rd3ll.github.io/benchmark_page)
 Benchmarking different tools/method on their abilities to generate fastq indexes.
-It compares time in seconds and memory of each method over total bases in file and actual file size.
+This compares time in seconds and memory usage of the tools over amount of bases in file and file size in bytes.

 * The benchmarking was done bewteen samtools, pyfastx, biopython, and bioperl's Index::Fastq module.